sbojewar/StoreHub/README.md

-This is a simple implementation of a store app which containes different products
+This is a simple implementation of a store app which contains different products